Shushsa/docs/docs/general.md

 ## Q4: Will Kira have the native token, if yes, how will it be used?
-Kira has a native stake-able asset called Kira Exchange Token (KEX) which is used to secure the network, and yields the revenues for the stakeholders in form of block rewards, network and exchange fees as well as it’s used as incentivization tool for the onchain contracting in the community fund.
+Kira has a native stake-able asset called Kira Exchange Token (KEX) which is used to secure the network, and yields the revenues for the stakeholders in the form of block rewards, network and exchange fees as well as it’s used as incentivization tool for the onchain contracting in the community fund.
 KEX will also be used in the permissionless token issuance mechanism.